How To Request Child Support Modification

 Child support modification is a legal proceeding in which an existing child support order is altered due to a change in circumstances.
-This change may be financial, marital, or related to incarceration.
-At Rombro & Associates in Manhattan Beach, CA, we can help you file for a child support modification and demonstrate to the court why the new order is necessary.
-As each family is unique, it is critical to retain the counsel of a knowledgeable family law attorney to ensure a favorable outcome.
-Contact us today to discuss your case with a child support modification attorney.
+This change may be financial or marital.
+At Rombro & Manley LLP in Manhattan Beach, California, we can help you file for a child support modification and demonstrate to the court why the new order is necessary.
+As each family is unique, it is critical to retain the counsel of a knowledgeable family law lawyer to ensure a favorable outcome.

 What Is Child Support Modification?

-Child support payments are established when the case is filed, but they can be changed later if one or both parents experiences a change in circumstances.
-Keep in mind that the current request will remain in order until the judge signs a new order.
-A verbal exchange with the other parent does not count as a binding agreement.
+Child support payments are established when the case is filed, but they can be changed later if one or both parents experience a material change in circumstances.
+Keep in mind that the current order will remain in effect until the judge signs a new order on the request for lower child support payments.
+A verbal exchange with the other parent to reduce child support does not count as a binding agreement.

 There are several circumstances under which a child support modification may be warranted:

 - One parent has experienced a change in finances.
 This may relate to losing a job or receiving a promotion.
-Anytime the income level fluctuates significantly, a change in the amount of support being made is appropriate.
+Anytime the income level changes significantly, a different amount support is appropriate.